Introduction

 Using External Storage Providers

-Optidash API gives you flexibility and freedom of using your external storage provider of choice.
-For example, if you already have your AWS S3 bucket configured you can instruct the API to store processed images there.
-We support all major Cloud Storage providers: AWS S3, Google Cloud Storage, Microsoft Azure Storage, Cloudflare R2, Rackspace Cloud Files, DigitalOcean Spaces and IBM Cloud Object Storage.
+The Optidash API allows the use of your preferred external storage provider.
+For instance, if your AWS S3 bucket is configured, you can direct the API to store processed images there.
+We support major Cloud Storage providers including: AWS S3, Google Cloud Storage, Microsoft Azure Storage, Cloudflare R2, Rackspace Cloud Files, DigitalOcean Spaces, and IBM Cloud Object Storage.

 Rate Limits